 Built during the 16th century, El Escorial was conceived as a monastery and burial place for the royal family.
 The Royal Site is a massive building complex that includes a church, the pantheon with the kings’ and queens’ vaults, a library, two royal palaces, enormous halls, gardens, and the Cottage of the Prince.

-How to get to the Royal Site of San Lorenzo de El Escorial
+How to get there: Royal Site of San Lorenzo de El Escorial

-9. Discover Madrid’s Finest Wines in San Martín de Valdeiglesias
+9. Taste Madrid’s Finest Wines in San Martín de Valdeiglesias

 1 hour (46 miles) | Wine Tasting Tour | Swim, Hike, and Wine Tasting

 Not many know that Madrid produces fine wine.
 An excellent day trip for visiting its regional wine cellars is San Martín de Valdeiglesias, where you can enjoy tastings and vineyard tours.

 Come during the summer to enjoy the open-air classical music concerts and all kinds of events.
 And, to cool down during the hottest days, take a dip in the reservoir of San Juan.
 It’s just 15 minutes away by car.